con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > tshogs gnyis tshogs ni bsags pa 'o/ /
 > 	57b khyad par che] VM; 'byung gnas che monlam

-Enriched by merit, merit's gathering,
+Enriched by merit; merit's gathering;
-Great unique wisdom, wisdom, wisdom-rich,
+Unique, great wisdom; wisdom; wisdom-rich;
-Aware of what exists and what does not,
+Aware of what exists and what does not;
-While gathering the twofold gathering, (57)
+While gathering the twofold gathering; (57)

 * The word *jñānākaram* is found in the *pratīka* of the Cambridge ms of VV's commentary, but the commentary clearly glosses the word *jñānāntara*.
-This is likely the source of the Tib. *ye shes khyad par*.
+The former reading is likely the source of the Tib. *ye shes khyad par*.
 * VV clarifies that saṃbhṛta = saṃpūrṇa; ancient translation could be read as *bsags pa po*, i.e. *saṃbartā, but this is impossible.
 Perhaps *bsags pa 'o* is really intended, although the *rdzogs tshig* is a bit jarring.